cysouw/diathesis/text/c01_introduction.md

 d.
 Du brauchst nicht kommen.
 :::

-### *Obligativ* (*haben/brauchen + zu-Infinitiv*)
+### *Obligativ* (*haben/brauchen + zu‑Infinitiv*)

-The ~~Obligativ~~ (full discussion in [@sec:zuinfinitive-haben]) consist of the light verb *haben* with a *zu-Infinitiv* [@next a,b].
+The ~~Obligativ~~ (full discussion in [@sec:zuinfinitive-haben]) consist of the light verb *haben* with a *zu‑Infinitiv* [@next a].
 This construction is closely related to the English *to have to* construction, both in form an meaning.
 This epithesis expresses an obligation to perform an activity (i.e. similar to modal *müssen*).
-The German construction is clearly monoclausal, because the finite verb is positioned at the end of the clause in subordinate position [@next c].
+The German construction is clearly monoclausal, because the finite verb is positioned at the end of the clause in subordinate position [@next b].

 ::: ex
 a.
-Die Schüler lösen die Aufgaben.
+Die Schüler lösen die Aufgaben. \
-b.
    Die Schüler haben die Aufgaben zu lösen.
-c.
+b.
 Es ist bekannt, dass die Schüler die Aufgaben zu lösen haben.
 :::

 A related construction uses the light verb *brauchen* 'to need' (full discussion in [@sec:zuinfinitive-brauchen]).
-When *brauchen* is used with a *zu-Infinitiv* a negative element [@next a] or a particle like *nur* or *bloß* [@next b] has to be present.
+When *brauchen* is used with a *zu‑Infinitiv* a negative element [@next a] or a particle like *nur* or *bloß* [@next b] has to be present.
 This construction is monoclausal [@next c].
 Note that *brauchen* can also be used with a bare infinitive without *zu* without any obvious change in meaning (see [@sec:summary-modalverben]).
 The meaning of this construction is similar to English *need not*.
 It expresses 'not be obliged', but often it is quite close to 'should not' or even 'ought not'.

 ::: ex
 - Du brauchst nicht zu schreien.